Ricardo Santos (footballer, born 1995): Swansea City

 On 6 June 2025, Santos agreed to join Championship side Swansea City on a free transfer, signing a two-year contract set to be effective from 1 July.
+During a pre-season friendly away to Cheltenham, Santos hyper-extended his leg, causing him to miss significant time with injury.
+Santos played only one game by January 2026, leading Swansea to accept a bid from Reading.
+The move fell through however, after he failed a medical.

+Sheffield Wednesday

+On 19 June 2026, Santos signed for League One club Sheffield Wednesday on an initial one-year deal for an undisclosed fee.
+He made his debut on 20 August 2026, coming off the bench in the 0–1 defeat to Bradford City.

 International career

 Born in Portugal, Santos is of Cape Verdean descent.

 In May 2025, he accepted a call-up to the Cape Verde national team for a set of friendlies against Malaysia and Georgia.
 He played for the Tubarões Azuis on 3 June in a behind closed doors training match, playing 90 minutes in a 3–0 win over Malaysia.
 As it was a training match, it wasn't considered an official appearance.

+Santos made his official debut for Cape Verde in a friendly against Egypt on 17 November 2025.